 The best part?
 Most resorts are a short 90-minute drive from the Vancouver Airport, making real estate for sale in Whistler an excellent investment for a vacation home.
 Use it when you can and rent it to other outdoor enthusiasts when you are not there.

 If extreme winter sports aren’t your thing, no worries.
 Check out Okanagan.
 This sand-lined lake in the heart of wine country is a mecca for boating enthusiasts.

-Depending on what you enjoy, there are a variety of real estate options for you.
+Depending on what you enjoy, there is a variety of real estate investing options for you.
 Choose from an estate nestled along the vineyards or a condo with marina access.
 No matter what you love, the 40-degree summers are inviting to families and singles alike.

 If you are looking for a vacation home with a lot to do in the area, check out Okanagan.

 Is relaxation your thing?
 If that’s the case, explore the options for a vacation home in the Gulf Islands.
 You can catch a ferry or hop on a seaplane, and you will be greeted by artisan markets and a laid-back bohemian lifestyle.

 There are ten islands in the chain, and all boast vibrant natural beauty, so choosing the right island may be difficult.
 If you like the idea of more tourists, you should lean towards Salt Spring Island.
 On the other hand, if you are looking for something a little more remote, you should do your homework about the other nine islands.

 If you are on the hunt for outdoor life and rugged natural beauty, check out Canmore.
 Keep in mind, there are some restrictions for property ownership, but if you can navigate the red tape, Canmore is an outdoorsman’s mecca.